JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - When typing a query, it should show possible trends or users #DONE
 - Let us concatenate both ref arrays into one for the possible results #DONE
 - The suggested results div is too small on phones #DONE
-- Add the feeds for photos and gif feeds
+- Add the feeds for photos and gif feeds #DONE

 ## Image upload icon
 - The icon is not in line with the other icons #DONE